SciGA: A Comprehensive Dataset for Designing Graphical Abstracts in Academic Papers: Experiments

-\nbf{Inter-GA Recommendation} In this setting, the abstract of each test paper serves as the query, while the search targets consist of the GAs from the training set.
-We adopt the same methods used in Intra-GA Recommendation, except for GA-BC.
-As a baseline, we also evaluate (BL) a random sampling approach, where $k$ GAs are randomly sampled from the training set for each query.
+In this setting, each abstract from the test set serves as a query, while the candidates are the GAs from the training set.
+We adopt the same methods as in Intra-GA Recommendation, excluding GA-binCl.
+As a baseline (BL), we adopt a random sampling approach, where $k$ GAs are randomly sampled from the training set per query.

-To comprehensively assess the quality of recommended GAs, we consider the following three metrics: (1) Field-Precision@$k$ (Field-P@$k$) evaluates whether the recommended GAs belong to the same research field as the query, using the primary arXiv categories as the ground truth.
-(2) Abstract-to-abstract Sentence-BERT similarity@$k$ (Abs2Abs SBERT@$k$) assesses semantic similarity and diversity by calculating the mean and standard deviation of the cosine similarities between the Sentence-BERT~\cite{reimers2019sentence-bert} embeddings of the author-written abstract and the abstracts of papers corresponding to the top-$k$ recommended GAs.
-(3) GA-to-GA CLIPScore@$k$ (GA2GA CLIP-S@$k$) assesses the visual similarity and diversity by calculating the mean and standard deviation of the CLIPScore~\cite{hessel2020clipscore} between the author-created GA and the top-$k$ recommended GAs.
+Inter-GA Recommendation aims to retrieve GAs as design references.
+Because \textit{usefulness} is subjective and lacks explicit GT, we follow the three-step protocol below: